harebit/STM32CubeMX_and_u8g2/README.md

-# cube_mx_with_u8g2
+# cubemx_and_u8g2
-work with a stm32 and cube MX and find a easy solution to implement u8g2
+work with stm32Cube MX and find a easy solution to implement u8g2